Jerusalem (Mendelssohn book): The contract of tolerance (John Locke)

-Through the category "freedom of conscience" (Gewissensfreiheit) Mendelssohn turned from the dark side ("war of every man against every man") to John Locke's enlightened definition of "tolerance" and to his concept of the separation between religion and state:
+Through the category "freedom of conscience" (Gewissensfreiheit) Mendelssohn turned from the dark side ("war of all against all") to John Locke's enlightened definition of "tolerance" and to his concept of the separation between religion and state:

 Locke who lived in the same time full of confusion [as Hobbes], looked for another way to protect the freedom of conscience.
 In his letters on the tolerance he founded his definition as follows: A state should be an association of humans, who agreed to support together their temporal welfare.
 From this follows quite naturally that the state should not take care of the citizen's attitude concerning their eternal faith, it should rather tolerate everybody who behaves with civil respect — i.e. it should not obstruct its fellow citizens in respect of their temporal faith.
 The state, as civil authority, had not to observe the divergence; because religion in itself had not necessarily any influence on the temporal, it was just related with it by the arbitrariness of the humans.